boyanio/stock-analysis-app/README.md

 - I have not used any fancy CSS library, but rather I have kept it simple when it comes to styles.
 - I have covered with tests only the "main functionalities", in my opinion, the API that does the analysis and the frontend component that determines the maximum profit.
 - On same places in the code I have left notes how the code could be changed to make the app "more production-ready"
+- I have configured a simple GitHub action for CI